The Fearless Organization Scan

 Psychological safety: the signature trait of successful teams

-Research undertaken by Harvard clearly shows that organizations with a higher level of psychological safety perform better on almost any metric, or KPI, in comparison to organizations that have a low psychological safety score.
+Research by Amy Edmondson at Harvard Business School clearly shows that organizations with a higher levels of psychological safety perform better on almost any metric or KPI, in comparison to organizations that have a low psychological safety score.

 Start a conversation

-We, and our Fearless Organization Scan partners in NZ, Canada and Australia can help you assess the levels of psychological safety in your organization, and co-design approaches to help you build this.
+We, and our Fearless Organization Scan partners in the US, the UK, the Netherlands, NZ, Canada and Australia can help you assess the levels of psychological safety in your organization, and co-design approaches to help you build improve on this.

 Get in touch and start a conversation, or if you just want to say hello, contact: email@example.com